casq/Jekyll/_posts/2023-01-12-Jekyll-in-azure-blob-storage-with-azure-ci-cd.markdown

     - Create Release pipeline
     - Enable CI/CD so build and release pipelines are run whenever code changes are committed

-Then look at domain name and SSL
+Then look at domain name and SSL.

-Then look at IaC to go from nothing to fully deployed in Azure
+Then look at IaC to go from a blank slate to a fully deployed website in Azure.

 Other notes: